-Most of us will never get used to the sounds of jackhammers, children screaming, or our neighbors getting a little too, um, frisky on the other side of our apartment wall.
-But luckily there are several solutions that can help you muffle (or hopefully mute) these urban intrusions—and they’re far easier to implement than you may think.
-We’ve rounded up some simple soundproofing home upgrades, as well as a couple more robust improvements, that will help you achieve a quieter household.
+No matter how long we live in New York City, it’s hard to get used to the sounds of jackhammers, children screaming, or our neighbors getting a little too, um, frisky on the other side of our apartment wall.
+And with noise complaints up a whopping 300 percent during the pandemic, many of us are actively seeking solutions to help muffle (or hopefully mute) these urban intrusions.
+From sound-proofing wall panels and curtains to white noise machines, we’ve rounded up some simple soundproofing home upgrades, as well as a couple more robust improvements, that will help you achieve a quieter household.

 Bookshelves and their heavy, dense books provide excellent sound insulation and will make any home—and its residents—look more sophisticated.
 Bookshelves also come with the added benefit of extra storage space—although don’t go too crazy adding tchotchkes and other trinkets.
 Too many voids and clear surfaces will counter your noise-blocking efforts.

 |This attractive unit is wider than most and also has some geometric interest.|

 |If you don’t have the floor space for a standing unit, adding groupings of wall shelves can help, too.|

 6. Upgrade your windows

 For those who own their homes, windows are an upgrade that might be worth investing in.
 Newer windows offer thicker glass and better insulation from both sound and inclement weather when properly treated.
 In fact, some windows currently on the market can block up to 95 percent of sounds.
 Two of the biggest names in NYC are Cityproof and CitiQuiet.